-AGC also points out why undisclosed environmental risk - as for managing and remediating unforeseen hazardous material - can unnecessarily drive up construction costs (due to added cost contingencies) and limit the universe of qualified, responsible construction firms (due to contractors dropping out of the procurement).
+AGC also points out why undisclosed environmental risk - as for managing and remediating unforeseen hazardous material - can unnecessarily drive up construction costs, particularly on public works projects, (due to added cost contingencies) and limit the universe of qualified, responsible construction firms (due to contractors dropping out of the procurement).
 Congress should require the government to bear such unquantifiable risk on public works projects and/or provide contractual relief through cost sharing mechanisms.